 top of page

-• Dr. Michela Henke-Cilenti
+Dr. Michela Henke-Cilenti

-The Psychology of Recommending Homecare
+The Provider and Client Psychology of Recommending Homecare Explained

 Flowchart moving from beliefs, to values, to attitudes, to behaviors.